fossasia/eventyay-tickets/video/docs/developer/api/chat.rst

 Everything that happens within chat, is an *event*.
 For example, if a user sends a message, you will receive an event like this::

-    <= ["chat.event", {"channel": "room_0", "event_type": "channel.message", "content": {"type": "text", "body": "Hello world"}, "sender": "user_todo", "sender_user": {…}, "event_id": 4}]
+    <= ["chat.event", {"channel": "room_0", "event_type": "channel.message", "content": {"type": "text", "body": "Hello world"}, "sender": "user_todo", "users": {"id1": {…}}, "event_id": 4}]

-``sender_user`` will only be sent if the server believes the client does not already know this user yet, since the client is expected to cache user profiles.
+``users`` will only be sent if the server believes the client does not already know any user profiles required to render this message since the client is expected to cache user profiles.
 You can also use ``user.fetch`` to fetch missing profiles.

 The different event types are described below.
 After you joined a channel, the first event you see will be a membership event announcing your join.
 If you want to fetch previous events, you can do so with the ``chat.fetch`` command.
 As